zeepin/GCPs/English/GCP30_EN.md

 ```

 ##### totalSupply
-Can be used to query the total number of current NFTs tokens.
-If you use this command, the current total amount will be queried.
-The sample code is as follows:
+Can be used to query the total number of current NFTs tokens.Here is the sample code:
 ```c
 char *TotalSupply()
 {